JuliaLang/www.julialang.org/blog/2020/05/rr.md

 first let's take the capabilities for granted and take a look at the workflow it enables.

-In Julia 1.5, there is now a new command line flag `--bug-report=rr` that will automatically create and upload an `rr` recording.
+In Julia 1.5, which will be released in a few weeks, there is now a new command line flag `--bug-report=rr` that will automatically create and upload an `rr` recording.
 An example usage is shown in the animation at the start of this post (which just creates a deliberate crash by unsafely dereferencing a bad pointer).
 However to summarize:

-1. The bug reporter passes `--bug-report=rr` to her julia instance and reproduces whatever bug they are attempting to reproduce.
+1. The bug reporter passes `--bug-report=rr` to her julia instance and reproduces whatever bug she is attempting to reproduce.

 2. Once julia exits or crashes, the bug reporter is prompted to authorize an upload by clicking on a link (GitHub-based authentication is used for abuse